 Honors & Awards

-Nancy Gutierrez, dean of the College of Liberal Arts & Sciences at UNC Charlotte, has been named a trustee of the North Carolina Humanities Council for a three-year term.
-The organization provides ways for North Carolinians to engage with one another through the humanities.
-All the programs support lifetime learning in North Carolina through the humanities, especially literature, history, art, music and philosophy.
+Nancy A. Gutierrez, dean of the College of Liberal Arts & Sciences at UNC Charlotte, has been elected chair of the North Carolina Humanities Council Board of Trustees for 2019-2020.
+The Board of Trustees seeks to make the humanities accessible statewide.